BlumeTechnologicalSolutions/ksu_prkom/UI/bower_components/angular-ui-select2/.github/ISSUE_TEMPLATE.md

-The issues forum is __NOT__ for support requests.
+The issues forum is __NOT__ for mainPage requests.
 It is for bugs and feature requests only.
 Please read https://github.com/angular-ui/ui-select/blob/master/CONTRIBUTING.md and search existing issues (both open and closed) prior to opening any new issue and ensure you follow the instructions therein.